metatensor/metatrain/CONTRIBUTING.rst

 are plugins to do this with `all major editors
 <https://black.readthedocs.io/en/stable/editor_integration.html>`_.

-The main test suite relies on pre-generated model files that are cached for performance.
-If you need to force a regeneration of these files, you can set the ``FORCE_REGENERATE`` environment variable to ``1`` before running the tests:
+By default, the main test suite regenerates the necessary model files every time it runs.
+For faster local development, you can **opt-in** to caching these files by setting the ``USE_CACHE`` environment variable to ``1``:

 .. code-block:: bash

-    FORCE_REGENERATE=1 tox -e tests
+    USE_CACHE=1 tox -e tests

+When caching is enabled, the script will skip regeneration as long as the cached files exist and the underlying source code has not changed.

 If you want to test a specific archicture you can also do it.
 For example